MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 Individual agent pools inherit the organization-level security assignments.
 The **Default** and **Azure Pipelines** agent pools include the **Project Valid Users** group for each project in the organization.

-Agent pools that are created at the project-level are automatically assigned the **[\<project name\>]\Project Valid Users** group and the creator of the agent pool.
+Agent pools created at the project-level are automatically assigned the **[\<project name\>]\Project Valid Users** group and the creator of the agent pool.
 The creator can't be deleted or modified.
 Any organization-level users and groups that are added from the project settings are listed here.

 You can add and remove organization-level users and groups and set security roles for an individual agent pool.
 The security roles at this level are **Reader**, **Service Account**, and **Administrator**.

 To manage security roles for all agent pools in the collection, do the following steps:

 1. Go to **Organization settings** ::::image type="icon" source="../../media/icons/team-settings-gear-icon.png" border="false"::: and select **Agent pools**.
-1. Select an agent pool.
+2. Select an agent pool.
-1. Select **Security**.
+3. Select **Security**.
-1. To add users and groups:
+4. To add users and groups:
     1. Select **Add**
-    1. Enter a user or group and select it from the search results.
+    2. Enter a user or group and select it from the search results.
-    1. Repeat the previous step to add more users and groups.
+    3. Repeat the previous step to add more users and groups.
-    1. Select a role and select **Add**.
+    4. Select a role and select **Add**.
         :::image type="content" source="media/agent-pool-add-user.png" alt-text="Screenshot of organization-level add user for an agent pool.":::
-1. To remove a user or group, select the user or group and select **Delete** :::image type="icon" source="../../media/icons/delete-icon.png" border="false":::.
+5. To remove a user or group, select the user or group and select **Delete** :::image type="icon" source="../../media/icons/delete-icon.png" border="false":::.
-1. To change a security role, select the user or group and select the role from the dropdown list.
+6. To change a security role, select the user or group and select the role from the dropdown list.
-1. Select **Save changes** :::image type="icon" source="media/save-icon.png" border="false"::: to save your changes or **Reset changes** :::image type="icon" source="media/reset-icon.png" border="false"::: to revert unsaved changes.
+7. Select **Save changes** :::image type="icon" source="media/save-icon.png" border="false"::: to save your changes or **Reset changes** :::image type="icon" source="media/reset-icon.png" border="false"::: to revert unsaved changes.
     :::image type="content" source="media\agent-pools-organization-level-security-for-individual-pool.png" alt-text="Screenshot of organization-level security dialog for an individual agent pool.":::
-1. Close the dialog.
+8. Close the dialog.

 ::: moniker-end